-Shortly after moving to the country I was complaining to a friend about my allergy to commercial soaps.
+Shortly after moving to the country in 2002, I was complaining to a friend about my allergy to commercial soaps.
 I used to be a major fragrance junky!
 I was one of those people who now make me miserable.
 I had more than half a dozen different colognes, and I had matching soap, lotion, and powder for at least four or five of them.
 And then one by one, they all made me start itching and sneezing.
 I’d go to a department store and try a spritz of a new one at the cosmetic counter and then walk around for a couple of hours.
 If it didn’t bother me, I’d buy it.
 But within a week, I’d be sneezing and itching again.
 I couldn’t even use any soaps that had fragrance in them.
 I found a single brand of unscented soap at the health food store that I could use.
 And that’s why I was complaining to my friend 15 years ago.
 I missed fragrances!

 “Well, you have goats.
 Why don’t you make soap?” she asked.

 “Huh?
 What do goats have to do with soap?”